Vintharas/js13k-spaceshooter/README.md

 - for some reason, a broken down asteroid doesn't collide with the ship, although it does collide with bullets. #wat

 # OLD NOTES

+# 8th SEPTEMBER

+- Map generation
+  - [*] BUG: there appears to be an issue where stars aren't displayed after the ship has been moving for a while.
+PROBABLY due to the position reaching maxInteger.
+We can solve this by using both position and sectors. (so we never go over the position maxInteger)
+    - fixed.
+I was removing the stars out of the arbitrary boundaries I defined
+  - create a map of a starting number of sectors (Test having everything in memory first)
+    - [*] planets and suns
+    - [*] start with a fixed sized based on max and min size of number and that's it .
+In v2 I can create a infinite universe xD.
+    - [*] doesn't look so bad
+  - [*] separate sectors by some distance of "empty" space
+- Enemies
+  - [*] first version of enemy sentry that follows and shoots at you
+    - [*] update collision engine to be able to impact things with bullets
+  - complete alien faction
+    - [*] sentries
+    - [*] mother ship
+    - [*] drones
+    - [*] design pattern for this ships.
+Something greyish and purple
+      - [*] looks great!
+Try some green as well and use either of those patterns
+    - [*] create fleet formations (with mother ship, drones and sentries)
+      - [*] more or less complete
+  - [*] shoot bullets with color of your own faction (including particles)
+    - [*] red, blue, green for the factions
+    - [*] purple for the evil elder race

 # 2nd SEPTEMBER